tifarekaseke/alu-shell/io_redirections_and_filters/README.md

 This script writes the output of the command 'ls -la' into the file 'ls_cwd_content'.
 If the file exists, it will be overwritten; if it does not exist, it will be created.

+# 9-duplicate_last_line

+This script duplicates the last line of the file 'iacta'.
+It reads the last line and appends it to the end of the file.